-INvestEd's net loss from operations decreased \$0.4 million on operating revenues of \$2.9 million in the fiscal year ended June 30, 2017, compared to a net loss from operations of \$0.9 million from operating revenues of \$2.4 million in the prior fiscal year.
-Total operating revenues increased 19.8% in the fiscal year ended June 30, 2017, compared to a decrease of 7.7% in the prior fiscal year.
-Interest income on student loans continues to decrease along with special allowance income as the portfolio pays down over time.
+INvestEd's net income from operations was \$0.1 million on operating revenues of \$4.2 million in the fiscal year ended June 30, 2019, decreasing 67% from the net income from operations of \$0.3 million on operating revenues of \$3.7 million in the prior fiscal year.
+Total operating revenues increased 12.9% in the fiscal year ended June 30, 2019, compared to an increase of 28.5% in the prior fiscal year.
+A decrease in special allowance due to an overall rising interest rate environment resulted in this increase.

-Nonoperating revenues and expenses increased \$10.4 million during fiscal year ended June 30, 2017, compared to a decrease of \$1.1 million in the prior fiscal year.
-This increase was due to income, gains and appreciation of the managed investment portfolio.
-The decrease in fiscal year 2016 was due to declines in investment earnings of \$1.9 million.
+Net nononoperating revenues increased \$0.8 million during fiscal year ended June 30, 2019, compared to a decrease of \$3.9 million in the prior fiscal year.
+These fluctuations are a result of increases in gains and appreciation of INvestEd's managed investment portfolio, partially offset by increases in interest expense on notes payable.